 Since 2002, MissionQuest, Inc. has been offering transformative organizational development services including team building, leadership development, and strategic planning.

-Next, they do a thorough analysis of the organization, their budgets, their funding, and their programming.
+Next, they do a thorough analysis of the organization, as well as its budgets, funding, and programming.

 They subscribe to different websites such as GrantWatch.com and do searches based on the different segments and present the results to their clients and work with them to decide which to apply for.